RobbyBigwood/ExampleProject2Parser/ReadMe.md

 # TokenReaderTest.java

-will test if the tokenreader method/class will work will all sorts of inputs (in the future it will handle errors)
+will test if the tokenreader method/class will work with all sorts of inputs (in the future it will handle errors)

 # TokenTest.java